topstock/node-api1-project/README.md

 ### Task 2: Minimum Viable Product

-Use Node.js and Express to build an API that performs CRUD operations on users.
+X Use Node.js and Express to build an API that performs CRUD operations on users.

-- Add a `server` script to the `package.json` that runs the API using `nodemon`.
+X Add a `server` script to the `package.json` that runs the API using `nodemon`.

 ### Write endpoints